tkob/yokohamaunit/README.md

 YokohamaUnit is a unit testing framework for Java.

-Tests are written in a dedicated external DSL (and an embedded expression language like Groovy) and directly compiled into JUnit test class files.
+Tests are written in a dedicated external DSL (and Groovy as an embedded expression language) and directly compiled into JUnit test class files.

 ## Installation
 ```